 - Carved Pumpkin Distress Paint

 - Peeled Paint Distress Paint

 - Tim Holtz Halloween Mini Pumpkins

 - OR make your own pumpkins with polymer clay

 - Leaf Punches like this or this or use the included SVG Leaf Pattern with the files in the library

-- Pattern for the Thanksgiving Putz House from the Paper Glitter Glue Library
+- Pattern for the Thanksgiving Putz House - Design No. 95 - from the Paper Glitter Glue Library

 - A way to cut out the pattern - I use a Cricut electronic cutting machine